isomerpages/moe-regentsec/_transformational-leaders/CCE/Sexuality Education.md

 10\.
 Parents may opt their children out of the Sexuality Education lessons,&nbsp;_eTeens_&nbsp;and/or supplementary sexuality education programmes by MOE-approved external providers.

 11\.
-Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable [here](/files/Item_11_Letterhead_2024_SEd_OPT_OUT_FORM.pdf).
-The completed form is to be submitted by 19/01/2024.
+Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+Please contact HOD CCE, Ms. Jasmine Murat, at 6765 3828 (223) or jasmine_murat_haider@moe.edu.sg so that we could understand your concerns.

 12\.
 Parents who wish to opt their children out of the ***eTeens* programme** need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable [here](/files/Item_12_Letterhead_2024_OPT_OUT_FORM_E_TEENS.pdf).
 The completed form is to be submitted by 19/01/2024.